decretist/Dissertation/Chapter4/chapter4.md

 authorship of case statements and *dicta* in Gratian's *Decretum* using computational methods.[^1]

-[^1]: An earlier version of this paper, "Can Stylometry Provide New Evidence about the Identity of Gratian 1 and Gratian 2?", was presented to a session on Canon Law in the Twelfth and Thirteenth Centuries at the *Rem non novam nec insolitam aggredimur* conference and grand opening of the Stephan Kuttner Institute of Medieval Canon Law at Yale Law School, May 21-22, 2015.
+[^1]: Earlier versions of this chapter were presented as conference papers.
+"Can Stylometry Provide New Evidence about the Identity of Gratian 1 and Gratian 2?", was presented to the session on Canon Law in the Twelfth and Thirteenth Centuries at the *Rem non novam nec insolitam aggredimur* conference and grand opening of the Stephan Kuttner Institute of Medieval Canon Law at Yale Law School, May 21-22, 2015.
+"New evidence for the authorship of case statements and *dicta* in Gratian's *Decretum*" was presented to the Classical Sources III session at the Fifteenth International Congress of Medieval Canon Law (ICMCL) at Université Paris II Panthéon-Assas, July 17-23, 2016.

 First I'm going to discuss in general terms the use of stylometry for authorship attribution.
 Then, I'm going to discuss the methodology